Guide to EasyCargo API (part 2)

-As we mentioned in the first part of the article, today we will “approach” the EasyCargo API more from the practical side.
+As we mentioned in the first part of this article, today we will approach the EasyCargo API from a more practical side.
 We will use our API client for this.
-We will also test the operation of the API using the ReqBin online tool.
-It enables communication with a WWW server, thanks to which we can download data of interest from our EasyCargo container loading calculator.
-Testing is one thing, but in real life, you might be using a Java plugin for your software or Javascript calls from SAP.
-More on this, the Make platform and other real-world API use cases in the next post in this series.
+We will also test the API’s operation using the ReqBin online tool.
+It enables communication with a WWW server and, thanks to this, we can download data of interest from our EasyCargo container loading calculator.
+Testing is one thing, but in real life, you might be using a Java plugin for your software or JavaScript calls from SAP.
+More information on this, the Make platform, and other real-world API use cases will be in the next post of this series.

 See what the above request looks like in the ReqBin tool